Your cart is currently empty!

 While one study found that the exposure levels of children are still lower than the regulated standards, we know that the current exposure limit standards are outdated and are leaving people at risk.
 As many scientific studies have found, the standards set by ICNIRP are inadequate at protecting people’s health, let alone children.

-So, you can buy a Tesla and reduce your carbon emissions, or you can buy a traditional gas-powered car and potentially reduce your EMF emissions.
+So, you can buy an EV and reduce your carbon emissions, or you can buy a traditional gas-powered car and potentially reduce your EMF emissions.
 But to what extent?
 And which pollutant should you reduce more?
-These are difficult questions to answer.
+These are difficult questions to answer, and ultimately a personal one.

-First, both electric and gas-powered cars come with their fair share of carbon and EMF emissions.
+First, both electric and gas-powered cars come with their fair share of carbon and EMF emissions, so opting for one or the other won’t completely eradicate the other pollutant.

 In terms of EMF emissions, electric cars have a large battery emitting ELF radiation, but all new cars have many technological advancements like WiFi hotspots, Bluetooth, and electric controls that also emit EMF radiation.
 In addition, all cars with metal frames could be trapping and magnifying the sources of radiation inside the car.